 The Allottee/ Borrower(s) undertakes and agrees not to default because of non-adherence and non-delivery of the Flat on time as per the construction schedule agreed by the Owner/ Developer as described in Schedule –B. In case of any such default, Allottee/ Borrower(s) acknowledges and agrees to pay such overdue charges to the Bank

-The Allottee/Borrower(s) hereby agrees and confirm that in case of any increase/escalation in the cost of the said Flat due to any reason whatsoever, shall be paid and borne by the Allottee/ Borrower(s) without any reference to the Bank and until such increased amount is paid by the Allottee/ Borrower(s) to the Owner/ Developer, the Bank reserves the right to suspend further disbursement of the sanctioned Facility.
+The Allottee/Borrower(s) hereby agrees and confirm that in case of any increase/escalation in the cost of the said Flat, due to any reason whatsoever, shall be paid and borne by the Allottee/ Borrower(s) without any reference to the Bank and until such increased amount is paid by the Allottee/ Borrower(s) to the Owner/ Developer, the Bank reserves the right to suspend further disbursement of the sanctioned Facility.

-The Allottee/ Borrower(s) undertakes and agrees not to further mortgage/charge the said Flat allotted to any Person and/or to any financial institution for raising any loan without the prior express written consent of the Bank and no such consent shall be given unless the entire Alltotee/Borrower(s)’s Dues to the Bank payable under the agreement is fully repaid.
+The Allottee/ Borrower(s) undertakes and agrees not to further mortgage/charge the said Flat allotted to any Person and/or to any financial institution for raising any loan without the prior express written consent of the Bank and no such consent shall be given unless the entire Alltotee/Borrower(s)’s Dues to the Bank payable under the agreement are fully repaid.

-Bank:
+Bank

 The Bank undertakes and agrees to make disbursement of the sanctioned loan by making payment to the Owner/Developer directly on behalf of the Allottee / Borrower(s) and any payment made to the Owner/Developer shall be deemed to be construed as payments made to the Allottee/Borrower(s).
 The Allottee/Borrower(s) shall, in each case, be liable for the amount of loan disbursed on its behalf to the Owner/Developer as if the same had been disbursed directly to the Allottee / Borrower(s).

 The Bank undertakes and agrees to provide a proper written notice to the Allotte/ Borrower(s) with a copy to the Owner/Developer in case there is any breach of the terms and conditions by the Allottee/ Borrower(s) of the agreement and may recall the said Facility and in that event the sale agreement shall stand cancelled and terminated notwithstanding anything contrary contained in the sale agreement.
-The Owner/Developer shall be duty bound to refund the entire sum payable on such cancellation/termination on the account of the Allottee/Borrower(s) under the sale agreement directly to the Bank.
+The Owner/Developer shall be duty bound to refund only the amount disbursed by the bank towards loan till the date of cancellation. .

 The Bank reserves the right to stop disbursement of the Facility in the event of breach of any of the terms and conditions of the agreement by the Allotee/Borrower(s).